ProjetPP/PPP-libmodule-Python/README.md

 `answer` may also raise one of those exceptions:

-* `ppp_core.exceptions.ClientError`, which will tell the client their request has a problem.
+* `ppp_libmodule.exceptions.ClientError`, which will tell the client their request has a problem.
 The first argument to the exception must contain an explicit message
-* `ppp_core.exception.InvalidConfig`, raised when the administrator of your router did not configure it well.
+* `ppp_libmodule.exception.InvalidConfig`, raised when the administrator of your router did not configure it well.
   Displays the error message in the console and exits